Orientation

 We are excited to welcome all of our new students to campus!

-To celebrate, we are hosting an ARTS Block Party social event for first-year arts students, staff and faculty on Thursday, September 7th from 2:30-4:30pm outside of the ASC building.
+To celebrate, we are hosting an ARTS Block Party social event for first-year arts students, staff and faculty this fall.

 There will be food and drinks and a chance to mix and mingle with fellow students, with staff and with faculty – a chance to build a sense of community.

-This event is hosted by the Irving K. Barber Faculty of Arts and Social Sciences and the Faculty of Creative and Critical Studies, and is open to all first-year students in the Bachelor of Arts, Bachelor of Sustainability, Bachelor of Media Studies and Bachelor of Fine Arts.
+This event is hosted by the Irving K. Barber Faculty of Arts and Social Sciences and the Faculty of Creative and Critical Studies, and is open to all first-year students in the Bachelor of Arts, Bachelor of Media Studies and Bachelor of Fine Arts.

 Frequently Asked Questions